 For a broader overview of tools professionals are using today, see Best AI Tools for Work.

 From there, everything else becomes easier.
-If you're still unsure whether to focus on learning AI skills or simply using the right tools, start here: Best Ways Non-Technical Professionals Can Use AI Today
+If you're still unsure whether to focus on learning AI skills or simply using the right tools, start here: Best AI Tools and Skills for Non-Technical Professionals (What Actually Matters).

 If you're deciding which tools to start with after building these skills, see Best AI Tools for Work.